Yellowtail Snapper Fishing in the Florida Keys

 During the winter months, the Main Attraction gets a lot of requests for reef charters in search of delicious yellowtail Snapper.

 Yellowtail Snapper is a fish available on the reef year-round but primarily targeted in the cooler months of the fall and winter.

-Kids love to catch Yellowtail Snapper as we use smaller light tackle rods and reels for these typically 12-16 inch long fish, giving them a good fight without overwhelming them.
-These smaller sized Yellowtail are available on the reef a mere 15-minute ride out from the dock making it a great choice for a family outing to maximize fishing time and keep the young ones interested.
+Kids love to catch Yellowtail Snapper as we use smaller light tackle rods and reels for these typically 12-16-inch-long fish, giving them a good fight without overwhelming them.
+These smaller-sized Yellowtails are often available on the reef, a mere 15-minute ride out from the dock, making it an excellent choice for a family outing to maximize fishing time and keep the young ones interested.

 But if you are fishing in deeper water, surround your filet with an oat ball.
-The oat ball consists of a little saltwater and rolled oats, to make the oat ball “sticky”.
-If they come up to the surface in a feeding frenzy you can even catch yellowtail on small live baits which is a lot of fun!
+The oat ball consists of a bit of saltwater and rolled oats to make the oat ball sticky.
+If the fish come up to the surface in a feeding frenzy you can even catch Yellowtail on small live baits, which is a lot of fun!

 Once you get back to the Dock, your captain will filet your catch and bag it for you to bring to a local restaurant for cooking or bring home with you to cook for yourself.
 There are many great ways to prepare Yellowtail, but we recommend our Yellowtail Piccata Recipe!

 Does it matter if you book a morning or afternoon reef charter?
 It all comes down to the fish and the weather conditions.
 We have been just as successful in the morning as we have in the afternoon.
 If you want to experience the fun and excitement of a Yellowtail reef trip, call the Main Attraction at 305 289-0071 or visit our contact page!